Home Page Kingdom Index Plant Index Magnoliopsida Index Asteraceae Index

 as being present in this area.
 Attenuata is distinguished by having multiple flowers.
 Both subspecies

-of the narrow-leaved plants so I assume they are plants which were formerly classified as A.attenuata
+of the narrow-leaved plants so I assume they are plants which were formerly classified as A.alpina ssp attenuata

 1. Early June.
 Blossoms from two adjacent multi-headed plants.